 Participants will be required to make their own way to their accommodation in Paris (check-in time is 3.00pm).
 After checking in, there will be a short welcome meeting.

-This afternoon, we take an orientation walk on the île de la Cité, medieval centre of Paris.
-Then we stroll to Notre-Dame to view its exterior.
+This afternoon, we take an orientation walk on the Île de la Cité, medieval centre of Paris.
+We then stroll to Notre-Dame to view its exterior.
 Begun in 1163, this remarkable transitional Romanesque-Gothic structure, featuring some superb stained glass and stone carving, took nearly 200 years to complete.
 The Gothic style, evolved in Paris and the Île-de-France, expressed the intimate link between the Church and the monarchy.
 The Gothic fell out of favour during the Enlightenment and so Notre Dame began to suffer from neglect.
 Victor Hugo (1802-1885) made it the setting of Notre-Dame de Paris (The Hunchback of Notre-Dame, 1831) in a desperate attempt to save this wonderful building, by then in such a parlous physical state that some even advocated its demolition.
-It was consequently restored by Eugène Emmanuel Viollet-le-Duc.
+It was consequently restored by architect and author, Eugène Emmanuel Viollet-le-Duc.